-- Very isolated moderate to enhanced precipitation is expected to be maintained over the Gulf of Guinea. - Persistent lower-level wind convergences are likely to maintain enhanced to heavy precipitation over some areas in central Africa (Cameroon, Republic of Congo, DRC, CAR).
+- Very isolated moderate to enhanced precipitation is expected to be maintained over the Gulf of Guinea. - Persistent lower-level wind convergences are likely to maintain enhanced to heavy precipitation over some areas in central Africa (Cameroon, Republic of Congo and DRC).
 Otherwise, the convergences are likely to cause moderate to enhanced precipitation over few areas in northeast (Ethiopia) and east (Tanzania) Africa.
-A frontal system is expected to keep moderate to enhanced precipitation over South Africa. - At least 25mm for two or more days is likely over few areas of the Gulf of Guinea (Liberia, Guinea, Ivory Coast, Ghana, Togo and Benin), central Africa (DRC, CAR), South Sudan and few areas in southern Africa (South Africa and Botswana). - There is an increased chance for daily maximum heat index to exceed 40°C across portions of the Sahel region, South Sudan and few parts of the Gulf of Guinea.
+A frontal system is expected to keep moderate to enhanced precipitation over South Africa. - At least 25mm for two or more days is likely over few areas of the Gulf of Guinea (Liberia, Burkina Faso, Ivory Coast, Togo and Benin), central Africa (Republic of Congo and DRC) and few areas in southern Africa (South Africa). - There is an increased chance for daily maximum heat index to exceed 40°C across portions of the Sahel region and CAR.

 1.2.
-Atmospheric Dust Concentration Forecasts (valid: 19 - 21 April 2019) The forecasts are expressed in terms of high probability of dust concentration, based on the Navy Aerosol Analysis and Prediction System, NCEP/GFS lower-level wind forecasts and expert assessment.
+Atmospheric Dust Concentration Forecasts (valid: 20 - 22 April 2019)

+The forecasts are expressed in terms of high probability of dust concentration, based on the Navy Aerosol Analysis and Prediction System, NCEP/GFS lower-level wind forecasts and expert assessment.

 1.3.
-Model Discussion, Valid: 19 - 23 April 2019
+Model Discussion, Valid: 20 - 24 April 2019

-During the forecast period, the Azores High Pressure system over the North of Atlantic is expected to continue intensifying significantly, reaching as high as 1037hPa towards the end of the forecast period.
-However, due to heat lows dominating over northern Africa, the system is expected to be kept further west and have minimal influence on African weather.
+During the first half of the forecast period, the Azores High Pressure system over the North of Atlantic is expected to continue intensifying, reaching as high as 1038hPa towards and then relaxing down to 1025hPa during the second half of the forecast period.
+Throughout the forecast period, however, the heat lows dominating over northern Africa are expected to keep it further west and therefore its influence on African weather is minimal.

-Throughout the forecast period, the St. Helena High Pressure system over Southeast Atlantic Ocean is expected to intensify from 1026hPa to as high as 1035hPa as it migrates towards east.
+Throughout the forecast period, the St. Helena High Pressure system over Southeast Atlantic Ocean is expected to intensify from 1029hPa to as high as 1034hPa as it migrates towards east.
 This is likely to influence slight to moderate precipitation over western parts of east and southwest Africa.